 The Area Agency on Aging for Lincolnland, Inc., (AgeLinc) is one of more than 600 Area Agencies on Aging nationwide and one of thirteen in Illinois.
-Since 1974, the Area Agency on Aging for Lincolnland has been designated by the Illinois Department on Aging to serve older adults and family caregivers residing in Planning and Service Area 07, which is comprised of the counties of Cass, Christian, Greene, Jersey, Logan, Macoupin, Mason, Menard, Montgomery, Morgan, Sangamon, and Scott.
+Celebrating its 50th year of service in 2024, the Area Agency on Aging for Lincolnland has been designated by the Illinois Department on Aging to serve older adults and family caregivers residing in Planning and Service Area 07, which is comprised of the counties of Cass, Christian, Greene, Jersey, Logan, Macoupin, Mason, Menard, Montgomery, Morgan, Sangamon, and Scott.